Floydlang/floyd/Notes/Floyd code.markdown

 - **Data member** = memory slot.
 - **Property** = member exposed to outside - either a memory slot or a get/set.
-- Private member data = memory slot hidden from clients.
+- **Private member data** = memory slot hidden from clients.
-All member functions works like C++ static members and takes *this* as their first, excplict argument.
+All member functions works like C++ static members and takes *this* as their first, explict argument.
 There is nothing special about _this_ - it's only a convention.

 ## Struct Signature
 This is the properties exposed by a struct in the order they are listed in the struct.
 This is affected by private and properties.